syncfusion-content/xamarin.android-docs/SfDataGrid/Getting-Started.md

 # Getting Started

-This section provides a quick overview for working with SfDataGrid for **Xamarin.Android**.
+This section provides a quick overview for working with SfDataGrid for Xamarin.Android.
 You will walk through the entire process of creating a real world SfDataGrid.

 ## Assembly deployment